kkipngenokoech/cloud-computing/cloudcomputingfundamentals.md

 an availability zone is an isolated location within a geographical region and is a physical data center within a specific region

 failures are also independent.

+## shared responsibility

+so aws shares a responsibility with you:

+this is what aws does for you:

+1. it secures edge locations
+2. monitors physical device security
+3. provides physical access control to hardware/software
+4. database patching
+5. discarding physical storage devices

+this is what aws expects you to do:

+1. manage aws identity and Access Management
+2. encrypt your data
+3. preventing and detecting when an aws account has been compromised
+4. restricting access to aws services to only those users who need it.